Clone Domain Controller in Windows Server 2012 HYPER-V

 Take some time to monitoring the Replication and verify that NTDS and SYSVOL are working properly.

-If verify that all works without problem then you have successfull cloned the Virtual Domain.
+If verify that all works without problem then you have successful cloned the Virtual Domain.